SMOLKEYS/cursed-turrets/README.md

-a incomplete v6 mod, will no longer be updated
+an incomplete v6 mod, will no longer be updated